Law clerk: Canada

 Most Canadian courts accept applications for judicial clerkships from graduating law students or experienced lawyers who have already been called to the Bar in Canada or abroad (typically in the United States or the United Kingdom).
 Most provincial superior and appellate courts hire at least one clerk for each judge.
 Typically students in their last two years of law school are eligible to apply for these positions, but increasingly, experienced practicing lawyers are also considered for these positions.
 The term typically lasts a year and generally fulfills the articling requirement for provincial law societies, which qualifies a person to become a practising lawyer in a Canadian jurisdiction.

-The most prestigious clerkship available is with the country's highest court, the Supreme Court of Canada, followed by the Federal and provincial Courts of Appeal.
-Each Justice of the Supreme Court hires four clerks for a one-year period.
+The most prestigious clerkship available is with the country's highest court, the Supreme Court of Canada.
+There are also clerkships at the Federal Court of Appeal and the Federal Court, as well as the Courts of Appeal and Superior Courts of various provinces.
+Each Justice of the Supreme Court hires three clerks for a one-year period.
 The Federal Court of Appeal, which is based in Ottawa but hears cases across the country, selects 15 law clerks each year, or one per judge.
 The Federal Court also hires only one clerk per judge, or about 30 per year in total.
 The Court of Appeal for Ontario selects 17 law clerks, who serve either one or two of the 24 Justices.
 The Quebec Court of Appeal usually hires a similar number of law clerks for both Montreal and Quebec City but is unusual among Canadian courts in having a formal clerkship program for law students in addition to law graduates.
 The Court of Appeal for Saskatchewan hires 3 clerks, each of whom is assigned to 2 to 3 judges.
 The New Brunswick Court of Appeal hires two law graduates, who serve as law clerks working under the direct supervision of the Chief Justice of New Brunswick.
-Successful candidates for all clerkships are usually selected based on a distinguished academic record, academic recommendations, strong research and writing skills and interviews with judges.
+Successful candidates for all clerkships, particularly provincial appellate and federal courts, are usually selected based on a distinguished academic record, academic recommendations, strong research and writing skills, and interviews with judges.
 For both the Supreme Court of Canada and the Quebec Court of Appeal, being able to work in both English and French is strongly preferred.